lparry/travel-blog/source/_drafts/christmas.markdown

 for his treatment for being gay.

 We ducked across to the nearby computer history museum to have a look around there as well.
-They have a recreation of colossus, ????? .
-It was mamoth in size and crazy noisy.
+They have a recreation of colossus, the world's first electronic digital computer that was at all programmable.
+It was mammoth in size and crazy noisy.

 They had a working PDP-11, complete with text adventure game, but sadly it wasn't powered up that afternoon.
 The thing was as big as 4-5 full height server